 We think that equity benchmarks and ETFs that focus only on companies reporting reduced Scope 1 & Scope 2 emissions are not necessarily impactful.
 Why?
 Because they are missing Scope 3.
 Moreover, if you build a portfolio with companies that are reducing their carbon footprint you are gaining exposure to shares of companies doing “less harm”.

 Companies with high ESG scores and/or lowering emissions are in theory more sustainable, better corporate citizens, likely to obtain lower cost of capital.
 We applaud that, but we are proposing a different focus: to focus on the companies that directly enable the decarbonisation of the planet.

 We followed the guidelines of Project Drawdown and triangulated their mapping of climate change solutions with the recommended list of economic activities and technical screening criteria prepared by the Technical expert group on sustainable finance (supported by Principles for Responsible Investment (PRI), of which we are a signatory).
 The Taxonomy identifies activities that are environmentally sustainable.
 We took the liberty of adding solutions that we deem material and not part of Drawdown and/or PRI’s recommendations, like Green Financing.
-It is important to highlight that with the current information disclosed by companies it is currently very hard to follow the guidelines of the Taxonomy.
+It is important to highlight that with the current information disclosed by companies it can be quite challenging to follow the guidelines of the Taxonomy.

 Project Drawdown’s top-down approach identifies key sectors and technologies that could help reduce GHG emissions and avoid catastrophic climate change.
 They describe 100 existing solutions that can bring the world to net zero by 2050.
 It is a solid roadmap and reference to how to get to net zero.
 We attempted to bring that approach to a more granular level: companies that are active in these 100 spaces, quantifying their contribution on a yearly basis.